phillippelevidad/state-machine-experiment/README.md

 Refer to the `CreditFlow.test.js` file in the test directory for examples on how to use the `CreditFlow` class.
 This file one integration test demonstrating how to setup and run the purchase flow.

+The main two classes here are `CreditFlow` and `CreditFlowActions`.
+Also, the state machine definition, which resides in the `src/internal/createCreditFlowMachine.js` file.

 ## SOLID Practices

 The codebase adheres to SOLID principles: